CDLMarkus/QuantyFey/README.md

 ### **Linux**
 multiple prerequisites - please refer to the [`tutorial`](tutorial/tutorial.md) for more information.

-### **Mac and Linux**

-A standalone version based on **Apptainer** is available for download [QuantyFey_apptainer.zip](https://github.com/CDLMarkus/QuantyFey/releases/).
-This comes with mutliple batch files for installation of wsl, apptainer and other required packages - as well as a launch script (as shell for Linux or batch for Windows).

-For Windows - the standalone Windows Version is preferred (next chapter).

 ---

 > Refer to the [`tutorial`](tutorial/tutorial.md) for a more information on installing and using **QuantyFey**.